felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 learn, and by my own account, failed to do so more   than I succeeded.
 I was going from Mount Stupid to Mount Stupid, never making it through any Valley of Despair.

 Eventually, the feeling of being unable to reach  my full potential at Contxtful (and potentially hurting the company as a result) led me to quit my job and join [nesto](https://nesto.ca), in the hope that there lied the key  that would unlock my potential.
-And would you believe it, each member of the DevOps team got to receive their own copy of the *DevOps Handbook*.
+And would you believe it, each member of nesto's DevOps team received their own copy of the *DevOps Handbook* as a welcome gift.
 This book was following me everywhere I went!
-So much time had elapsed since I started reading it that the second edition of the Handbook had now come out.
+At this point, so much time had elapsed since I had started reading it that the second edition of the Handbook had now come out.

 Surely there was some secret sauce at nesto that would allow me to succeed where I failed at Contxtful.
 What new possibilities would allow me to escape the Valley of Despair?